 Common side effects, affecting up to 1 in 10 people, include:

-Do NOT take Sumatriptan if:
+You should NOT take sumatriptan if:

-Before using Sumatriptan, tell your doctor if:
+Before using sumatriptan, tell your doctor if: